Eye diseases or conditions can cause visual impairment. Some of the more common causes of low vision include:

 - Cataracts.
 A cataract is a clouding of part or all of the lens inside the eye.
 This clouding interferes with light reaching the retina at the back of the eye, resulting in general loss of vision.
 Causes include aging, long-term exposure to the sun's ultraviolet radiation, injury, disease and inherited disorders.
 If the eye is healthy, a cataract can be surgically removed.
 Usually an intraocular lens implant is inserted in the eye, and vision is restored.
 Cataract surgery has a high success rate in otherwise healthy eyes.
 However, cataract surgery is not always possible for people who also have other eye diseases.
 These people may require low-vision rehabilitation to maximize their remaining vision.

 - Glaucoma.
 Glaucoma causes damage to the optic nerve.
 Most commonly, this occurs due to increasing internal pressure in the eye because of problems with the flow or drainage of fluid within the eye.
 It can also occur when the internal pressure of the eye does not increase (normal tension glaucoma), but there is not enough blood flow to the optic nerve.
 There are no early symptoms in the most common form of glaucoma, but the first signs of damage are defects in side (peripheral) vision and difficulty with night vision.
 If diagnosed early, it can be treated with drugs, or sometimes surgery can minimize vision loss.

-- Acquired (Traumatic) Brain Injury - Vision can also be lost or damaged as a result of head injuries, brain damage and stroke.
-Signs and symptoms can include reduced visual acuity, visual field, or contrast sensitivity, blurred vision, eye misalignment, poor judgment of depth, glare sensitivity, confusion when performing visual tasks, difficulty reading, double vision, headaches, dizziness, abnormal body posture, and balance problems.
+- Acquired (Traumatic) Brain Injury.
+Vision can also be lost or damaged as a result of head injuries, brain damage and stroke.
+Signs and symptoms can include reduced visual acuity or visual field, contrast sensitivity, blurred vision, eye misalignment, poor judgment of depth, glare sensitivity, confusion when performing visual tasks, difficulty reading, double vision, headaches, dizziness, abnormal body posture and balance problems.